+ REMEMBRANCE +

 Jack Burgess, GU, College Dean who retired and died much too young

-Burke, Denny - GU - Upbeat, member of the Trinity Theatre Loft crew.
+Denny Burke - GU - Upbeat, member of the Trinity Theatre Loft crew.

 Hanorah Cahill, LV, hard-working, church-supporter housewife and mother